 - 10 cups water (2 1/2 quarts)

-- 2 tbsp anisette or arack (make sure liquor is KFP)
+- 2 tablespoons anisette or arack (make sure liquor is KFP)

-- 3 lbs boneless, skinless kosher fish such as salmon, tile, or snapper cut into 1-inch cubes
+- 3 pounds boneless, skinless kosher fish such as salmon, tile, or snapper cut into 1-inch cubes

 - Freshly ground black pepper to taste